 (Extracts from the Hatch family history, researched and written by Richard Ayres, the great-grandson of Joseph Hatch, have been reproduced here with his permission.
-He has more information about the Hatch, Pursey and Sawyer families and the sources of his research and we can pass on any queries to him if they are sent via the “Contact Us” button above.)
+He has more information about the Hatch, Pursey and Sawyer families and the sources of his research and we can pass on any queries to him if you contact us.)

 THE HATCH/CLIMPSON IRONMONGERY, WHIELDEN STREET 1823- 1901

 Martha Hatch (1774-1843), married Edward Climpson.
 Martha was William and Martha’s firstborn.
 She (‘Martha the daughter of William and Martha Hatch’) was baptised at Beaconsfield Old Meeting House on 8 February 1774 and was admitted as a member of Amersham Lower Meeeting House in 1793.
 On 31 August 1798 she married Edward Climpson in Amersham by licence.
 Martha and Edward lived in Amersham town.
 Edward Climpson is listed in Pigot’s Directories of 1823 and 1830 as a chairmaker and ironmonger in Whielden Street, and his daughters Sarah and Ann were born in this street (1808 and 1814 respectively).
 In 1842 ‘Climpson and Son’ were listed with a chairmaking premises in High Street and an ironmongers in Whielden Street.
 In the 1841 census Martha and Edward and their children are shown as living in Whielden Street, but the 1854 Kelly’s directory shows ‘Edward Climpson, ironmonger, chairmaker and corn dealer’ in High Street.